When you find a $35 hall tree…you bring it home, paint it, and put it out on the front porch, right?!

 Not the usual place for one, I know.

-I am also loving the touch of blue up there too.
-Everything has been all white for too long.
+I also loved the touch of blue up there too.
+Everything had been all white for too long.

 As is the back screened porch.
-There will be much more to come for both. :) So stay tuned…..
+There will be much more to come for both.
+So stay tuned…..
 (Update…see the back screened porch how it is now, here.)